-This conference is called to advance the emerging conversations and ideas of one of the world's most original thinkers in terms of comparative constitutionalism, and also offers a comprehensive platform for engagement and assessment of comparative constitutionalism in Africa and beyond.
+This conference is called to advance the

+emerging conversations and ideas of one of the world's most original thinkers in terms of comparative constitutionalism, and also offers a comprehensive platform for engagement and assessment of comparative constitutionalism in Africa and beyond.
 Conference participants will be offering fresh ideas and lively engagements with Fombad's thoughts in addition to a wide range of scholarship in the areas of law, political sciences and development economics.
-The conference will bring together experts from various fields, including academics, human rights activists, advocates for law reform, civil society groups, lawyers, emerging researchers, practitioners, students, and policy makers and analyst to explore ways submission of abstracts and proposals for panels invited for submission by 30 June 2024 to advance constitutionalism in Africa and beyond.
+The conference will bring together experts from various fields, including academics, human rights activists, advocates for law reform, civil society groups, lawyers, emerging researchers, practitioners, students, and policy makers and analyst to explore ways to advance constitutionalism in Africa and beyond.
 It will take place in Pretoria, South Africa, on the Future Africa campus of the University of Pretoria.
 The format will be hybrid, with around 100 selected participants, including speakers, attending in person.